 Submerge the Trailer for Loading

-Back the trailer into the water until the target bunks are nearly fully submerged.
+Back the trailer into the water until the target bunks are nearly fully submerged Leave 1' of target bunks out of the water.
+That's when you know it's ready.

 Load the Boat onto the Trailer